Actor portrayals

 Educate yourself on the cause and impact of TD

-TD is associated with taking certain mental health medicines (antipsychotics) to treat conditions like depression, bipolar disorder, schizoaffective disorder, or anxiety disorder.
+TD is associated with taking certain mental health medicines (antipsychotics) to treat conditions like depression, bipolar disorder, schizophrenia, or schizoaffective disorder.
 TD can develop after a few months or years of treatment on mental health medicines.

 Encourage them to talk to their healthcare provider